tchajed/sys-verif-fa25/docs/syllabus.md

 ## Office hours

-I'll hold office hours twice a week, using my office, CS 7361.
+I'll hold office hours twice a week, using my office, Morgridge 7572.
 Office hours are time I've blocked off for you, so please use them!
 You can stop by and ask whatever you want, including but not limited to:

-1. Help with a Coq programming assignment
+1. Help with a Rocq programming assignment
 2. A conceptual question about the lecture material
 3. A question about something beyond the lecture
 4. Advice on anything communication related